johannabosch/QIIME2_for_Graham/README.md

   The data used in this analysis was taken from a thesis project that focuses on the transfer of seabird nutrients from a seabird nesting colony in Cape St. Mary’s Ecological Reserve (Newfoundland, Canada) [2].
 Review this graphical abstract to understand the ecological processes taking place here:

 ![image](https://github.com/johannabosch/QIIME2_for_Graham/assets/126937348/9ec5fe4e-161f-4e4c-9c4b-d93eb391cef2)
-**Figure:** Seabird nutrient transfer from Bird Rock, in Cape St. Mary’s Ecological Reserve (Newfoundland) to a pond 240 m away from the seabird colony.
-Seen in the illustration are northern gannets (*Morus bassannus*) and black-legged kittiwakes (*Rissa tridactyla*), which both nest within the Reserve on an annual basis.
+>  <sup> **Figure:** Seabird nutrient transfer from Bird Rock, in Cape St. Mary’s Ecological Reserve (Newfoundland) to a pond 240 m away from the seabird colony.
+Seen in the illustration are northern gannets (*Morus bassannus*) and black-legged kittiwakes (*Rissa tridactyla*), which both nest within the Reserve on an annual basis. <sup>

   Using targetted *16S* amplicon sequencing, we assessed how the transfer of nutrients by seabirds in Cape St. Mary's impacts the bacterial composition of sediments taken from ponds nearby a colony.
 We used QIIME2, a next-generation microbiome bioinformatics suite that offers a free, user-friendly, and open source platform for both advanced and beginner researchers [1].
 The analysis using QIIME2 is run on the Graham cluster hosted by the Digital Research Alliance of Canada (CCDB).